DerrickWood/kraken/docs/MANUAL.markdown

 bits before sorting.
 The more evenly distributed bins provide better caching performance, but databases created in this way are not compatible with earlier versions of Kraken.
-Kraken versions from v0.10.0-beta up to (but not including) v1.0 will support the use of the older databases, but we nonetheless recommend one of the two following options:
+Kraken versions from v0.10.0-beta up to (and including) v1.0 will support the use of the older databases, but we nonetheless recommend one of the two following options:

 1) Build a new database.
 This is the preferred option, as a newly-created